-Reichardt says that she really likes the works of Richmond filmmaker Rick Alverson, whom she's met before.
-While Alverson's films can be more antagonistic in their confounding of viewers' expectations, like hers they can unfold with glacial pacing and intense focus on characters' emotional lives.
+Reichardt adds that she really likes the works of Richmond filmmaker Rick Alverson, whom she's met before.
+While Alverson's films can be more antagonistic in their confounding of viewers' expectations, like hers they can unfold with glacial pacing and intense focus on the characters behavior.
 Does she think there might ever be a return movement to the kind of auteur cinema that marked the early- to mid-'70s?

 "In fairness, those films of the new Hollywood, that was no scene for women.
 I would never have been allowed to make movies," she says.
 "But yeah, I don't see things going in that direction.
 All films are really expensive.
 Even if you can make one for a million dollars, it's still a million dollars.
 Unless you're making films about people walking in the forest every time, you need a budget to do anything.
 Demand is for broader content, not more specific content."

 There was a 10-year break between Reichardt's debut film and her acclaimed follow-up, "Old Joy," and she's noted in interviews that the reason was her disillusionment with the male-dominated system.
 So has she seen anything change for female directors in the current Hollywood climate?